 Description mount nillions)

 Financial, legal, accounting and tax advisory fees and expenses \$ 12.0

-Printing and mailing costs 0.2
+Printing and mailing costs 0.3

 Filing fees (including filings under the HSR Act) 0.5

 Miscellaneous 0.2

-Total \$ 12.9
+Total \$ 13.0

-Subject to the termination payment that is payable under certain circumstances, the merger agreement generally provides all costs and expenses incurred in connection with the merger agreement and the transactions contemplated by the merger agreement will be paid by the party incurring such costs and expenses, except that (1) expenses incurred in connection with filing, printing and mailing of the registration statement of which this proxy statement/prospectus (including filing fees) will be shared equally by Fund Holdings and KFN and (2) KKR will be responsible for all filing fees under the HSR Act and other antitrust laws.
-See "The Merger Agreement-Termination Payment and Expenses" beginning on page 127 of this proxy statement/prospectus.
+Subject to the termination payment that is payable under certain circumstances, the merger agreement generally provides all costs and expenses incurred in connection with the merger agreement and the transactions contemplated by the merger agreement will be paid by the party incurring such costs and expenses, except that (1) expenses incurred in connection with filing, printing and mailing of the registration statement of which this proxy statement/prospectus forms a part and this proxy statement/prospectus (including filing fees) will be shared equally by Fund Holdings and KFN and (2) KKR will be responsible for all filing fees under the HSR Act and other antitrust laws.
+See "The Merger Agreement-Termination Payment and Expenses" beginning on page 143 of this proxy statement/prospectus.